 Another option is a full day exploration of Pastoruri Glacier, at 5,250 meters / 17,200 feet, is remarkably easy to access, tucked between Andean mountain peaks.
 The glacier is a dramatic example of the effects of climate change.
 The glacier is melting quickly and retreating, having lost around 22% of its size and 15.5% of its ice mass in the last 30–35 years.
 In fact, it is technically no longer considered a glacier since it no longer builds up ice in the winter.
 This thawing has uncovered dinosaur prints in the rocky landscape.
 Drive through scenic Andean alpine landscapes to reach the Pastoruri Glacier.
 Along the way, pause at Patococha Lake and see Puya Raimondi up-close, a plant native to Peru and Bolivia.
 Coined ‘the Queen of the Andes’, raimondi is the world’s largest specie of bromeliad, reaching up to 15m/49ft in height, and considered endangered.
 Drive to the glacier to take a hike on walk uphill along a gradually ascending 2km/1.24mi path for around 30-45 minutes.
 You arrive at a scenic spot close to Patoruri’s imposing cliff-like edges.
 It is also possible to hire a horse for the distance if you’re feeling the effects of thin air at altitude.

-For a more off-the-beaten-path adventure, you can take on the challenging hike up to Laguna Churup with a private vehicle and guide.
-After breakfast, drive to the trail head of Laguna Churup, at 4,450 m / 14,599 ft, on the outskirts of Huaraz city for a challenging hike to this beautiful lake inside the Huascarán National Park.
-Although the route is relatively short in terms of distance, just 7km / 4.35mi, it is all uphill to reach the lake sitting at the foot of Churup Mountain.
+For a more off-the-beaten-path adventure, you can take on the challenging hike up to Laguna Churup with a private guide.
+After breakfast, drive to the trail head of Laguna Churup, at 4,450 m/14,599 ft, on the outskirts of Huaraz city for a challenging hike to this beautiful lake inside the Huascarán National Park.
+Although the route is relatively short in terms of distance, just 7km/4.35mi, it is all uphill to reach the lake sitting at the foot of Churup Mountain.
 The trail climbs upwards and has strategically placed positioned to provide a rest stop and panoramic views over the valley.
 As you approach the lake, the terrain gets rockier, so you will need to scramble up the rocks for a short stretch using a well-maintained steel cable for support.
 The path gets rockier still as you need to pull yourself up rocks, using the steel cable to reach the lake.
 Alternatively, it is possible to skip the adrenaline-inducing need for this additional scrambling and take a longer hiking trail to access the lake via a higher view point.
 The reward of either trail is the stunning deep blue hues of the lake, reflecting the mountains behind in the crystal-clear waters.

 After the hike, you have the option to continue to Willcahuaín Ruins that sits at 3,400m / 11,154ft.
 It traces its beginnings back to the Recuay culture, with construction of the site beginning in the year 50 CE.
 It was later used by the Wari culture and is believed to have functioned as a burial site for dignitaries of the era.
 The principal building, constructed from stone, is nine meters/29 feet high with an interior of passages and chambers.
 The small community of Paria and the archaeological site of Ichic Willcahuain are nearby.
 Return to your lodge this afternoon.
 Cuesta Serena Lodge – Standard Room (B,L,D)